-For the fiscal year 15(d) of the Securities Exchange Act of 1934 ended June 30, 2015 ☐ Transition Report Pursuant to Section 13 o For the transition p or r 15(d) of the Securities Exchange Act of 1934 period from to e number 0-5151 DUSTRIES, INC. t as specified in its charter) Minnesota 42-0442319 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 385 Bell Street, Dubuque, Iowa (Address of principal executive offices) Registrant's telephone number, including area code: 52001 (Zip Code) (563) 556-7730 Securities registered pursual nt to Section 12(b) of the Act: Title of each class Common Stock, \$1.00 Par Value Name of each exchange on which registered The NASDAQ Stock Market LLC N nt to Section 12(g) of the Act: one of Class) Indicate by check mark whether the registrant is a well-known seasoned issuer Yes \square No \boxtimes , as defined in Rule 405 of the Securities Act.
-Indicate by check mark if the registrant is not required to file reports pursuant Yes \square No \boxtimes to Section 13 or Section 15(d) of the Act. red to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 ant was required to file such reports), and (2) has been subject to such filing d posted on its corporate Website, if any, every Interactive Data File required to eceding 12 months (or for such shorter period that the registrant was required to of Regulation S-K is not contained herein, and will not be contained, to the best reporated by reference in Part III of this Form 10-K or any amendment to this definitions of "large accelerated filer", "accelerated filer" and "smaller reporting a accelerated filer, a non-accelerated filer, or a smaller reporting company.
-Seeing company" in Rule 12b-2 of the Exchange Act (check one).
-Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as defined in n Rule 12b-2 of the Act).
-Yes □ No ⊠ The aggregate market value of the voting stock held by non-affiliates, compute business day of the registrant's most recently completed second quarter) was \$ ed by reference to the last sales price on December 31, 2014 (which was the last 175,522,947.
-Indicate the number of shares outstanding of each of the registrant's classes of (\$1 par value) as of August 13, 2015. of Common Stock, as of the latest practicable date.
-7,491,150 Common Shares

-In Part III, portions of the registrant's 2015 Proxy Statement to be filed with the Securities and Exchange Commission within 120 days of the Registrant's fiscal year end.
+For the fiscal year ended June 30, 2016 or Transition Report Pursuant to Section 13 or 15(or For the transition period Commission file num from to FLEXSTEEL INDUS STRIES, INC. (Exact name of registrant as spe · · Minnesota (State or other jurisdiction of incorporation or organization) 42-0442319 (I.R.S.
+Employer Identification No.) 385 Bell Street, Dubuque, Iowa (Address of principal executive offices) Registrant's telephone number, including area code: 52001 (Zip Code) (563) 556-7730 Securities registered pursuant to S ection 12(b) of the Act: Title of each class Common Stock, \$1.00 Par Value Name of each exchange on which registered The NASDAQ Stock Market LLC Securities registered pursuant to S None (Title of Clas Indicate by check mark whether the registrant is a well-known seasoned issuer, as de Yes \square No \boxtimes fined in Rule 405 of the Securities Act.
+Indicate by check mark if the registrant is not required to file reports pursuant to Sec Yes \square No \boxtimes tion 13 or Section 15(d) of the Act.
+Indicate by check mark whether the registrant (1) has filed all reports required to during the preceding 12 months (or for such shorter period that the registrant wa requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and posted be submitted and posted pursuant to Rule 405 of Regulation S-T during the precedin submit and post such files).
+Yes \boxtimes No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Reg of registrant's knowledge, in definitive proxy or information statements incorporat Form 10-K. \Box Indicate by check mark whether the Registrant is a large accelerated filer, an accel definitions of "large accelerated filer", "accelerated filer" and "smaller reporting con Large accelerated filer \square Accelerated filer \boxtimes Non-accelerated npany" in Rule 12b-2 of the Exchange Act (check one).
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes \square No \boxtimes The aggregate market value of the voting stock held by non-affiliates, computed by business day of the registrant's most recently completed second quarter) was \$267,78 Indicate the number of shares outstanding of each of the registrant's classes of Con (\$1 par value) as of August 12, 2016. nmon Stock, as of the latest practicable date.
+7,701,190 Common Shares DOCUMENTS INCORPORATED BY REFERENCE In Part III, portions of the registrant's 2016 Proxy Statement to be filed with the S ecurities and Exchange Commission within 120 days of the Registrant's fiscal year end.